Prerequisites for the Certificate Connector for Microsoft Intune

 Transport Layer Security (TLS) 1.2.
-For more information, see Enable support for TLS 1.2 in your environment in the Azure Active Directory documentation.
+For more information, see Enable support for TLS 1.2 in your environment in the Microsoft Entra documentation.

 The server must meet the same network requirements as managed devices.
 See Network endpoints for Microsoft Intune, and Intune network configuration requirements and bandwidth